Meet our Lancaster Clinicians!

 Licensed Marriage & Family Therapist

-Hi there!
-I'm Sue Pommerville, Licensed Marriage and Family Therapist, a dedicated, trauma-informed professional committed to promoting mental health and well-being for individuals from all walks of life.
-With a diverse skill set and extensive experience in various areas, I strive to provide inclusive and compassionate support to my clients.
+Sue Pommerville, Licensed Marriage and Family Therapist, is a dedicated, trauma-informed professional committed to promoting mental health and well-being for individuals from all walks of life.
+With a diverse skill set and extensive experience in various areas, she strives to provide inclusive and compassionate support to her clients.

-As an LGBTQIA+ sensitive practitioner, I prioritize creating a safe and affirming space for individuals who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex, or asexual.
-I understand the unique challenges and experiences faced by the LGBTQIA+ community and work diligently to address their specific needs with empathy and understanding.
-I'm dedicated to creating a safe and inclusive space where individuals of all gender identities and sexual orientations can explore their challenges and positive experiences.
+As an LGBTQIA+ sensitive practitioner, Sue prioritizes creating a safe and affirming space for individuals who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex, or asexual.
+She understands the unique challenges and experiences faced by the LGBTQIA+ community and works diligently to address their specific needs with empathy and understanding.
+She is dedicated to creating a safe and inclusive space where individuals of all gender identities and sexual orientations can explore their challenges and positive experiences.

-Moreover, I have a strong commitment to racial justice, I strive to create a safe and inclusive environment for all individuals.
-I am committed to ongoing learning and growth in this area to ensure that my practice is inclusive and culturally competent.
+Moreover, Sue has a strong commitment to racial justice, she strives to create a safe and inclusive environment for all individuals.
+She is committed to ongoing learning and growth in this area to ensure that her practice is inclusive and culturally competent.

-Additionally, I have specific knowledge and experience in the realm of alcoholism and addiction.
-I have worked with alcoholics and addicts, as well as their families providing support, education, and resources to help them navigate the complex dynamics associated with addiction.
-I believe in a holistic approach to recovery that addresses not only the individual struggling with addiction, but also the impact on their loved ones.
+Additionally, Sue has specific knowledge and experience in the realm of alcoholism and addiction.
+She has worked with alcoholics and addicts, as well as their families providing support, education, and resources to help them navigate the complex dynamics associated with addiction.
+She believes in a holistic approach to recovery that addresses not only the individual struggling with addiction, but also the impact on their loved ones.

-In my career, I have gained significant expertise in child welfare, working closely with children and families who have experienced trauma, abuse, or neglect.
-I understand the unique challenges faced by individuals in these circumstances and strive to provide a supportive environment that promotes healing and growth.
+In her career, Sue has gained significant expertise in child welfare, working closely with children and families who have experienced trauma, abuse, or neglect.
+She understands the unique challenges faced by individuals in these circumstances and strives to provide a supportive environment that promotes healing and growth.

-I am trained and am in process of certification in Eye Movement Desensitization and Reprocessing (EMDR), a highly effective therapy approach for healing trauma and distressing life experiences.
-With this knowledge, I can guide individuals through the process of reprocessing their traumatic memories, reducing their impact, and fostering resilience.
-Furthermore, I am versed in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), which help individuals identify and change unhelpful thought patterns and behaviors.
+Sue is trained and is in process of certification in Eye Movement Desensitization and Reprocessing (EMDR), a highly effective therapy approach for healing trauma and distressing life experiences.
+With this knowledge, she can guide individuals through the process of reprocessing their traumatic memories, reducing their impact, and fostering resilience.
+Furthermore, she is versed in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), which help individuals identify and change unhelpful thought patterns and behaviors.

-With my experience and knowledge in these areas, as well as with mood disorders, psychoses, adjustment disorder, marital and parent-child conflict, intricacies of the juvenile dependency court system I find that I am passionate about helping individuals heal from trauma and navigate life's challenges.
-Together, we can work towards positive change and personal growth.
+With her experience and knowledge in these areas, as well as with mood disorders, psychoses, adjustment disorder, marital and parent-child conflict, intricacies of the juvenile dependency court system she finds that she is passionate about helping individuals heal from trauma and navigate life's challenges.
+Together, Sue and her clients can work towards positive change and personal growth.

 Additional Qualifications